jochym/Elastic/README.md

 * Department of Engineering, University of Saskatchewan, Canada,

-I was able re-implemented elastic as a module for the ASE, integrate create the interface to the QuantumEspresso code and publish it properly as a PyPi package (elastic).
+I was able re-implemented elastic as a module for the ASE, integrate interface to the QuantumEspresso code and publish it properly as a PyPi package (elastic).

 The on-line documentation is placed on [Elastic website](http://wolf.ifj.edu.pl/elastic/)